⚠️ Psstt! Ton navigateur est un peu trop vieux ;) Essaie plutôt avec Chrome ou Firefox ⚠️

 Take the time to ask myself the right questions:

-THREATEXAMPLES OF QUESTIONS TO ASK MYSELF
+CHARACTERISTICEXAMPLES OF QUESTIONS TO ASK MYSELF

-• What are some of the ways I help young people cope with change?
+Novelty– What are some of the ways I help young people cope with change?

-• How can I tell a more vulnerable youth that there will be
+– How can I tell a more vulnerable youth that there will be a change at the next meeting

-• a change at the next meeting or in the programming of an activity?
+or in the programming of an activity?

-• Do the young people know the organization’s rules?
+– Do the young people know the organization’s rules?

-• How can I avoid something unforeseen happening during my meeting with a youth?
+– How can I avoid something unforeseen happening during

-• In what ways can I foster a sense of competence in young people facing a test, challenge, etc.? <br> How do I get young people to take on personal challenges so that they feel proud?
+Threat to the ego– In what ways can I foster a sense of competence in young people facing a test, challenge, etc.?

-• How do I intervene to support a young person with low self-esteem? <br> How do I explain to young people the importance of effort even though they will face difficulties?
+– How do I explain to young people the importance of effort even though they will face difficulties?

-• What are the ways that I share power between the young person and myself?
+Sense of control– What are the ways that I share power between the young person and myself?

-• Do I allow the young person to make choices?
+– Do I allow the young person to make choices?

-• Can the young person I am supporting make
+– Can the young person I am supporting make their own choices to resolve problems or conflicts?

 N.B.: All the information in this sheet comes from the research of Sonia Lupien, Ph.D., and was taken from the website of the Center for Studies on Human Stress.